| |

 they also roomed together for a time.
 Joey's first run

-in Hartford was fairly tame compared to his later antics.
+in Hartford was fairly tame compared to his later antics;

-left Hartford.
+Joey left Hartford.
 Joey wrote the

 liner notes for their album, so they recorded the